HypsyNZ/Identity.NET/README.md

 UniqueIdentity.Initialize();
 ```

-Encrypt a `string` using the local identity
+Encrypt a `string` using the local identity and no password
 ```cs
 UniqueIdentity.Encrypt(string);
 ```

-Decrypt a `string` using the local identity
+Decrypt a `string` using the local identity and no password
 ```cs
 UniqueIdentity.Decrypt(string);
 ```